 More than half of hospice patients have diagnoses other than cancer.
-Hospices also serve families coping with the end stages of chronic diseases like Alzheimerís/dementia, heart disease/heart issues, COPD (emphysema & chronic bronchitis), stroke, Parkinsonís, liver and kidney disease, and many other life-threatening conditions.
+Hospices also serve families coping with the end stages of chronic diseases like COPD (emphysema & chronic bronchitis), Alzheimer’s/dementia, stroke, Parkinson’s, heart disease/heart issues, liver and kidney disease, and many other life-threatening conditions.

 Myth #3: Hospice is only for old people.

-Although the majority of hospice patients are older, hospices serve people of all ages.
-Almost 20% of hospice patients are under age 65.
+Although the majority of hospice care patients are elderly, hospices serve people of all ages.
+In fact, almost 20% of hospice patients are under age 65.

 Myth #4: Hospice is only for the patient.

 Hospice is a unique type of care which focuses as much on the family as it does on the dying patient.
-Hospices offer volunteers who can provide respite care, so that exhausted caregivers can take a break.
-Most also work with bereaved families for at least a year after the patientís death.
+Hospices offer volunteers who can provide respite care—so that exhausted caregivers can take a break.
+Most also work with bereaved families for at least a year after the patient’s death.
 Many make their grief counseling services available to the community as well.

 Myth #5: Hospice can only help when family members are available to provide care.

 Hospice patients may live alone, or with family members who work or are otherwise unable to provide care.
 Many hospices coordinate community resources to make home care possible.
 Or, they help to find an alternative location where the patient can safely receive care.